 Throughout the school the most important link in the pastoral care chain is the Form Teacher: he or she is concerned with each child's overall welfare.
 In Pre-Nursery this link is the Key Person and in Nursery the Key Person works in conjunction with the Form Teacher as far as pastoral care is concerned.
-All staff tell the Form Teacher if a child in the class has done something particularly noteworthy.
+All staff tell the Form Teacher if a child in the class has done something particularly noteworthy or if there are emerging pastoral concerns for them.
 In addition, the Form Teacher invariably gets to know the children's parents quickly as there are many opportunities to meet on a formal and informal basis.